OscarVDelatorreTorres/avocadoPriceReplication01/README.md

    1. EfficientFront: This table shows the simulated volatility and expected return of the tracking-error efficient frontier, along with the mean-variance ones.
 It also shows the risk, CVAR, and expected return of the minimum variance portfolio in the tracking-error / expected return locus.
 This portfolio minimizes the tracking error between the simulated portfolio and the avocado price.
    2.
 3. The original avocado historical price data from SNIIM
-4. The mean premium-Hass avocado price used in the data base as inout data.
+4. The mean premium-Hass avocado price used in the database as input data.